bazelbuild/rules_scala/README.md

 ## Getting started

-In order to use these rules you must have bazel 0.23 or later and add the following to your WORKSPACE file:
+In order to use these rules you must have **bazel 0.23** and add the following to your WORKSPACE file:

 ```python